 As I start my class I ask my students questions, this is to get them to start thinking about change and how change affects their game.

 Questions are simple...“How far is a 100 yard dash”...“ Is it the same in every lane?”...“How far is it to first base, and is it the same in every MLB park?"

 You would be giggled to listen to some of the answers that have come from the students…

 But within these questions lie the answers, Yes a 100 yard dash is the same in every lane, that is what makes the race equitable for all the competitors.

 When we go to a gun club and trap houses are not the same height or width, how does a 1-eyed shooter adjust?

 Think back to a time when you played catch with a older brother, and he could throw harder... which way did you find

 yourself moving in the game of catch?

-Probably, it was always further apart, this was to help you slow the ball down and not get smacked in the head…slower was better and more manageable.
+Most likely, it was further apart...this was to help you slow the ball down and not get smacked in the head…slower was better and more manageable.

-We have commented on how slow and big the target looked when we shot good, and how small and fast it was when we shot bad..
-We need to take a lesson here, slower is always better!
+We have commented on how slow and big the target looked when we shot well, and how small and fast it was when we shot badly.
+We need to take a lesson here, slower is better!